JMBurley/Rules_of_Data_Science/README.md

 ## Introduction
 These rules of data science are intended as advice to make you a better data scientist or better understand data science if you work with data scientists.
 Some of them are facts (eg. "models are terrible at extrapolation") and some of them are heuristics (eg. "You will be better at data science if you think of it as decision science").
-Each of these `rules` is something I have high certainty is important and will make a meaningful change to the quality of work you output.

 In the interests of memorability each `rule` is listed as a pithy, single-sentence assertion.

 Of course, single-sentence assertions are neither evidence nor a particularly good way for a reader to understand the underlying dynamics if the assertion does not immediately resonate with their own experience.
 Therefore you can click each "Rule" to open an expanded section that briefly explains the reasoning behind it.
-These sections are a balance between brevity and completeness that leans towards brevity at the expense of considering all edge cases or when the rule might not apply; I want to equip you with enough information to decide when & if you will make use of the rule.
+These sections are a balance between brevity and completeness that leans towards brevity at the expense of considering all edge cases or when the rule might not apply; I want to equip you with enough information to decide if & when you will make use of the rule.
 Even I do not think these are cast iron rules that are true in all situations all of the time (although some of them are close to it!), be thoughtful and make use of them as best suits you.

-## The Rules of Data Science
+## :books: The Rules of Data Science :books:
 <details>
   <summary><b>You will be better at data science if you think of it as decision science.</b></summary>